 Intellectual Merit: Recent advances in genome sequencing, functional genomics, and computational tools now enable a systems-level understanding of key physiological and developmental processes in model plant species such as Arabidopsis.
 However, translating this knowledge to agriculturally important phenotypes has been hindered by a gene-centric focus, and a limited capacity to empirically derive gene regulatory networks at a population scale in germplasm relevant to future crop improvement.
 The goal of our NutriNet project is to develop network-connected modules that are predictive of phenotypic variation and enhance the efficiency of genetic gain in crop species, using nutrient use efficiency (NUE) of cereals such as maize (Moose) and wheat (with our ERA-CAPS partners) as the target trait.
 The advantages of the network-oriented approach include: i) the ability to exploit detailed datasets for gene and protein interactions in Arabidopsis to inform analysis of data-poor crop species, ii) better definition of future experiments in model species that facilitate translational research, and iii) identification of robust network modules that can be applied in molecular breeding programs.
 Four aims are proposed to achieve these goals:

 Aim 1.
 Exploiting Genetic Diversity in NUE (Coruzzi/Moose).
-New and existing transcriptome data for nitrogen-responsive genes and NUE phenotypes in Arabidopsis accessions (Coruzzi, NYU) and Maize lines (Moose, Illinois) will be assembled across an initial training set of 5-10 genotypes representative of a broad phenotypic variation in NUE.
+New and existing transcriptome data for nitrogen-responsive genes and NUE [Gloria: you say nutrient use efficiency above, but now the genes are just for nitrogen] phenotypes in Arabidopsis accessions (Coruzzi, NYU) and Maize lines (Moose, Illinois) will be assembled across an initial training set of 5-10 genotypes representative of a broad phenotypic variation in NUE.

 Aim 2.
 Role of root-shoot N-signaling and root foraging on NUE (Coruzzi).
 A critical knowledge gap for NUE is the effect of heterogenous nutrient environments on NUE.
 Using a split-root experimental design, we will quantify the effect of heterogeneous environments on root nutrient foraging and 15N-assimilation among Arabidopsis, maize and wheat (EU funded) genotypes that vary for NUE.
 These data will guide transcriptomic (mRNA and small RNAs) analysis of regulatory networks that underlie local and systemic nitrogen signalling and NUE.
+[Gloria: I can see a reviewer writing.
+“Aim 2 has some nice preliminary results, but crop plants in practice will not be grown in a split root, so how will this help them?”
+One idea might be to say that if the soil is unevenly rich, then we know the genes that will help plants forage more efficiently, enabling them to use poor soils better or to use less fertilizer.
+You hint at this in the outcomes, but it needs to be more explicit.]

 Aim 3.
 Constructing NUE Networks (Shasha/Coruzzi).
 Data from Aims 1 and 2 will be analysed in a network context, to identify hubs and modules associated with NUE.
 Network modules identified in Aim 3, will be validated experimentally and in field trials in Aim 4.